 They were appointed as our conservation contractor in 2006 to provide craft maintenance for the historic building fabric.
 They have been providing these services for over a decade including masonry repair, metalwork conservation, traditional roofing including leadwork, and decorative finishes including lead based paints and gilding.

-Award winning caterers CH&Co produce creative dishes for a range of iconic venues, events and visitor attractions.
+Award winning caterers Company of Cooks produce creative dishes for a range of iconic venues, events and visitor attractions.

 They pride themselves on handmade food and on the provenance of the seasonal ingredients they use, sourced locally wherever possible.